wordfence/wordfence-cli/docs/Examples.md

 # Examples

-## Scanning a directory for malware
+## Scanning a single directory for malware

 A basic example of recursively scanning the `/var/www` directory and writing the results to `/home/wordfence/wordfence-cli.csv`.